aapman55/MonkeyDocs/docs/Data_Engineering_Analysis/general/timeline_merging.md

 an extra record on timeline C with the C-start and C-end equal.

 To the rule for the normal case we need to add that the begin and end are not coinciding.
+!!! tip
+    If you are certain that records with begin and end times equal only occur at the end of your timeline.
+Then you can simplify the logic by not having to add above mentioned filter to your normal case.
+This is because we only use the start node of the new timeline to do the matching.
+That means there is never going to be a check on your last node (which can only be an end node).

 The rules for the special case would be: